We know the data.

 This World Cancer Day, The Peak is taking a dive into the research that examines why these disparities exist and what’s being done to improve outcomes for Black Breasties.

-Examining the Epidemiology
+Examining the epidemiology

 To address the knowledge gap, the African American Breast Cancer Epidemiology and Risk (AMBER) Consortium pulled together data from four studies with the goal of understanding “the impact of genetic and lifestyle factors on the risk of breast cancer subtypes in African American women.”

-The Consortium has also enabled researchers to understand whether previous research around the epidemiology of breast cancer applies equally to Black and white patients.
-For example, one such study notes that the inverse association between dietary vitamin A and breast cancer observed in white populations is consistent in Black populations, while another found that increased alcohol intake remains a risk factor regardless of racial background.
+For example, one such study notes that the inverse association between dietary vitamin A and breast cancer observed in white women is consistent in Black women, while another found that increased alcohol intake remains a risk factor regardless of racial background.

 In a similar vein, the African-American Cancer Epidemiology Study (AACES) aims to better understand the causes and prognosis of ovarian cancer in Black patients.